docker/getting-started/README.md

 - Using image layer caching to speed up builds and reduce push/pull size
 - Using multi-stage builds to separate build-time and runtime dependencies

-## Getting Started Added Dependabot Scanner
+## Getting Started Added Dependabot Scanner changes

 If you wish to run the tutorial, you can use the following command after installing Docker Desktop: